techidaily/site-win-extraordinary/source/_posts/mastering-the-302-redirect-in-seo-strategy-comprehensive-guide-on-its-purpose-real-world-usage-effects-on-rankings-and-pitfalls-to-avoid-expert-insights.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## 302 Response

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSFNIAYChbA?si=4TIlsUrYmY5vP2il" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## 302 Response

 ### Contents